visheshta15/LearningReactTesting/documents/testing1_Info.md

 # Jest
-jest is javascript learning framework

-jest is a test runner that finds a tests, runs the tests, determines whether the tests passed for failed
+Jest is a JavaScript testing framework that helps ensure the correctness of JavaScript codebases jest is a test runner that finds a tests, runs the tests, determines whether the tests passed for failed